AR-15–style rifle: Terminology

 In 1964, Colt began selling its own version with an improved semi-automatic design known as the Colt AR-15.
 After Colt's patents expired in 1977, an active marketplace emerged for other manufacturers to produce and sell their own semi-automatic AR-15–style rifles.
-Some versions of the AR-15 were classified as "assault weapons" and banned under the Federal Assault Weapons Ban in 1994 within the United States.
+Some versions of the AR-15 were classified as assault weapons and banned under the Federal Assault Weapons Ban in 1994 within the United States.
 This act expired in 2004.

-In 2009, the term "modern sporting rifle" was coined by the National Shooting Sports Foundation for its survey that year as a marketing term used by the firearms industry to describe modular semi-automatic rifles including AR-15s.
+In 2009, the term modern sporting rifle was coined by the National Shooting Sports Foundation for its survey that year as a marketing term used by the firearms industry to describe modular semi-automatic rifles including AR-15s.
 Today, nearly every major firearm manufacturer produces its own generic AR-15–style rifle.
 As Colt continues to own and use the AR-15 trademark for its line of AR-15 variants, other manufacturers must use their own model numbers and names to market their AR-15–style rifles for commercial sale.

 Under US law, a firearm with a barrel length of less than 16 in and an overall length (OAL) of less than 26 in, that was not made from a rifle (including through modification), is not considered to be a short-barreled rifle.
-As the inclusion of a shoulder stock constitutes "intent to fire from the shoulder" and thus reclassifies the firearm as a rifle, many gun manufacturers offer AR-15–style "pistol" versions that are manufactured to be sold stockless or with a stabilizing pistol brace.
-If a firearm was originally manufactured as a rifle, it can't be converted into a pistol.
+As the inclusion of a buttstock constitutes intent to fire from the shoulder, and thus classifies the firearm as a rifle, many gun manufacturers offer AR-15-style pistols made to be sold stockless or with a stabilizing pistol brace.
+If a firearm was originally manufactured as a rifle, it cannot be converted into a pistol.
 However, if the firearm was originally a pistol, the resulting firearm with an attached shoulder stock is not an NFA firearm if it has a barrel of 16 in or more in length, and such rifle may be reconfigured as a pistol legally.

 The lower receiver alone is legally defined as a firearm under United States federal law.
 However, the legality of this definition has been disputed in conflicting court rulings as to whether the AR-15 lower receiver matches the legal definition set forth in 27 CFR § 479.11, with some lower courts disagreeing while a 2021 case from the Eighth Circuit found otherwise.